-Each course in the program includes written and oral communication, use of computer technology for information access and presentation, critical analysis of data, ethics, and global awareness.
-Courses are designed and taught following guidelines prepared by the Accounting Education Change Commission (AECC).
+All accounting courses include both written and oral communication, critical analysis of data, evaluation of ethical dilemmas, study of global issues, and use of information technology for research and presentation.
+Courses are designed and taught following guidelines prepared by professional organizations and the Accounting Education Change Commission (AECC).

-Accounting courses are taught in a state-of-the-art, computerized classroom.
-Students use Internet, online databases, and other technology-based resources for access to information relevant to course content.
-Instructors teach and students learn using word processing, spreadsheets, databases, and presentation software as tools for processing, analyzing, and communicating financial information.

-Students frequently work cooperatively and collaboratively to build teamwork and interpersonal skills.
-Emphasis is placed on analysis, decision making, and applying creative and critical thinking skills.
-This prepares students to adapt to changing conditions and requirements in the profession.
-Active learning is achieved by utilization of case studies and financial analysis of publicly held companies, close interaction and mentoring opportunities with alumni and local professionals, industry tours, a wide range of internships with CPA firms and major corporations, and other activities designed to enhance learning through participation in real world activities.
+Students learn in a state of the art computerized classroom using information technology as a tool for processing, analyzing, and communicating financial information.
+Students frequently work cooperatively and collaboratively to build teamwork and interpersonal skills as they analyze, make decisions, and apply critical and creative thinking skills.
+This prepares them for changing conditions and requirements in the professional world.
+Active learning is achieved by utilization of case studies and financial analysis of publicly held companies.